rsocket/rsocket-cli/README.md

 # RSocket CLI

-## You should probably use rsc instead

-For general rsocket command line you probably want https://github.com/making/rsc

 ## Description

 Simple RSocket CLI focused on sending basic traffic to servers built using RSocket e.g. help debug a mobile <=> server integration issue.

 Supports ws and wss URIs

+## Consider if you should use rsc instead

+For rsocket-java specfic testing, the command line you probably want is https://github.com/making/rsc .
+This library builds on https://github.com/rsocket/rsocket-kotlin .

 # Build Status